winitzki/scall/tutorial/programming_dhall.md

 We use the technique of curried Church encoding at the level of type constructors, similarly to what we did for nested recursive types.

-Suppose we have a Haskell definition of a GADT in this (artificial) example:
+Suppose we have the following Haskell definition of a GADT:
 ```haskell
 data P a where  -- Haskell.
   TInt :: Text -> P Int